 |Other tools needed:||Screws, staple gun, glue|

 This Corrugated Cardboard Scratching Post resembles a store-bought cat scratching post and uses both cardboard and carpet remnants to give your cat a variety of textures and angles.
 You can follow the instructions to the letter to build an identical design or let it inspire you with different angles and platforms.

 For this build, you need some old carpet, plywood, wooden dowels, screws, and a staple gun.
 If you have a saw, you can cut the wood yourself or have it pre-cut at a hardware store.
 The plywood forms the frame of the design, which is then covered with carpet.
 The cardboard scratching area is a flat piece that goes inside, so your cat will have hours of play.

 Related Read: 10 DIY Cat Scratching Posts Plans You Can Make Today

-Making a cat scratcher out of corrugated cardboard is an easy, cost-effective, and eco-friendly way to give your cat the enrichment it enjoys and save your household furniture from claws.
+Making a cat scratcher out of corrugated cardboard is an easy, cost-effective, and eco-friendly way to give your cats the enrichment they enjoy and save your household furniture from claws.
 With a DIY cardboard cat scratcher design, you can make changes to the shape or size to suit your cat, so get creative!
 Best of all, when your cat wears the scratcher out, you can make another to replace it cheaply and easily.